gmtsciencedev/scitq/docs/install.md

 ```
 SCITQ_SERVER *must* be modified to your scitq-server IP address or DNS name (not the URL, the name or address).
 It may even be a good idea to set this SCITQ_SERVER variable into your /etc/environment global setting so that scitq commands on the system can reach the right scitq server automatically (not mandatory, whereas SCITQ_SERVER is mandatory in `/etc/systemd/system/scitq-worker.service`)

-PATH can be safely left as it is (unless you have an alternative PATH when you deployed the scitq package), AWS_ENDPOINT_URL is only needed if you use [S3](specific.md#aws-or-others-s3).
+PATH can be safely left as it is (unless you have an alternative PATH when you deployed the scitq package).

 See [worker parameters](parameters.md#scitq-worker-parameters) for details.